OpenBAS-Platform/collectors/crowdstrike/README.md

 ## Configuration

-The connector can be configured with the following variables:
+The collector can be configured with the following variables:

 | Config Parameter              | Docker env var              | Default                       | Description                                                                                  |
 |-------------------------------|-----------------------------|-------------------------------|----------------------------------------------------------------------------------------------|